offen/offen_ynh/README.md

 ## Limitations

-* Offen needs to run on a dedicated subdomain.
+* Offen Fair Web Analytics needs to run on a dedicated subdomain.
-* Offen is public by default.
+* Offen Fair Web Analytics is public by default.

 **More info on the documentation page:**
 https://yunohost.org/packaging_apps